wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-replace-two.md

 The message will let users know that the background has already finished.
 On the other hand, the action will allow the users to close the modal.

-Notice we don't use the `initialFocus` property here.
-That's because the modal has a focusable element to rely on for auto-focus.
+Notice we do not use the `initialFocus` property here because the modal has a focusable element for auto-focus.

 ```jsx
 const SampleTwoModalTwo = ({ isOpen, setIsOpen }) => {